 Reading a Neon dataset/recording#

-In this tutorial, we will show how to load a single Neon recording downloaded from Pupil Cloud.
+In this tutorial, we will show how to load a single Neon recording downloaded from Pupil Cloud and give an overview of the data structure.

 Reading sample data#